-Why it might make sense for companies to implement IoT asset tracking instead of barcode scanning / QR code scanning asset tracking solutions.
+Why it might make sense for companies to use IoT asset tracking system instead of barcode or QR code scanning solutions.

-The main advantage of the IoT asset tracking vs other methods is in the complete automation of the asset tracking process.
+The main advantage of using IoT asset tracking system is a full automation of the process.

-IoT asset tracking does not rely on the company employees to record asset transactions.
-Instead, a network of IoT gateways detect
+IoT asset tracking system does not rely on the company employees to update asset status.
+Instead, an IoT gateway detects

-an asset presence (or absence), and automatically sends asset data to the remote cloud server at pre-set time intervals.
+an asset presence, and sends data to the remote cloud software at pre-set time intervals.

-Company employees are usually a main barrier in the implementation of the asset tracking systems.
-All asset management systems, whether it is a desktop asset tracking software,
+As a rule, company employees are a main barrier to the adoption of the asset tracking systems.

-or a cloud asset management software with a mobile application for barcode scanning, have one thing in common.
+Non-IoT asset management systems have one thing in common.

-With IoT asset tracking system the process is completely automated and does not rely on the company employees.
+Unlike other asset management solutions, an IoT asset tracking system does not rely on the company employees at all.
 Once assets are

-tagged and IoT gateways are installed, the tracking system works by itself and you always have the correct asset location and movement information.
+tagged and IoT gateways are installed, the tracking system works on its own.
+You always have the correct asset location and movement information.

-You can find more information on different IoT asset tracking methods, and how they compare to more traditional asset tracking methods,
+You can find more info on the IoT asset tracking methods, and how they compare to the traditional asset tracking methods

 How Does IoT Asset Tracking System Work